yudai0308/filmarks/README.md

 ### Association
-- belongs_to : User
+- belongs_to :User
-- belongs_to : Review
+- belongs_to :Review

 ***